PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

     # incoming tunnel sample, for local service
     # mandatory parameters:
     # * type -- "server" or "http"
-    # * host -- ip address of our service
+    # * host -- IP address of our service
     # * port -- port of our service
     # * keys -- file with LeaseSet of address in i2p
     # optional parameters (may be omitted)
-    # * inport -- optional, i2p service port, if unset - the same as 'port'
+    # * inport -- optional, I2P service port, if unset - the same as 'port'
-    # * accesslist -- comma-separated list of i2p addresses, allowed to connect
+    # * accesslist -- comma-separated list of I2P addresses, allowed to connect
     #    every address is b32 without '.b32.i2p' part
     [LOCALSITE]
     type = http